Breaks and movement for productivity: the science-backed framework

 Did You Know?

-In 1963, sleep researcher Nathaniel Kleitman discovered the Basic Rest-Activity Cycle, a roughly 90-minute rhythm that governs alertness even while you’re awake.
-This wasn’t a productivity hack – it was a physiological pattern first observed in sleep labs and later confirmed in waking subjects (Kleitman, 1963).
+Sleep researcher Nathaniel Kleitman proposed the Basic Rest-Activity Cycle, a roughly 90-minute rhythm that he argued governs alertness even while you’re awake.
+This wasn’t a productivity hack – it was a physiological pattern first studied in sleep labs and later extended to waking hours (Kleitman, 1982).

 Ultradian rhythm